 Special Briefing: Strategies for Closing the US Infrastructure Gap

 From the deteriorating Gowanus Expressway in Brooklyn, New York, to the aging dams that supply approximately 70 percent of California’s water, America’s public infrastructure is in dire need of repair.
 The nation is estimated to have accumulated about $1 trillion in deferred infrastructure maintenance, and even more will be needed to rebuild or retrofit roads, water plants, schools, and electrical grids to withstand the punishments of increasingly extreme weather.
-Join our panel of experts as we discuss the state of America’s infrastructure and how some states are developing strategies to better identify and fund needed investments.
+Our panel of experts discuss the state of America’s infrastructure and how some states are developing strategies to better identify and fund needed investments.

 Moderated by William Glasgall, Volcker Alliance Public Finance Adviser and Penn IUR Fellow, and Susan Wachter, Co-Director of the Penn Institute for Urban Research and Wharton Professor of Real Estate and Professor of Finance, this briefing is the sixty-second in a series of sixty-minute online conversations featuring experts from the national research networks of the Volcker Alliance and Penn IUR, along with other leading academics, economists, and federal, state, and local leaders.